 Bay Area FIRE (37): can a Roth conversion ladder bridge a 45 exit?

-A realistic Bay Area Roth conversion ladder plan for a single high earner who wants to leave full-time work in the mid-40s without hand-waving health insurance, taxes, or local costs.
+A realistic Bay Area Roth conversion ladder plan for a single high earner near the top of local tech compensation who wants to leave full-time work in the mid-40s without hand-waving health insurance, taxes, or local costs.

 What the numbers show